ThreeSixtyGiving/standard/documentation/guidance/data-quality.md

 <div class="box box--teal">
     <h3 class="box__heading">Data protection</h3>
-    <p>Find out more about what to check before publishing your data openly from our <a href="https://standard.threesixtygiving.org/en/new-docs-style/guidance/data-protection/" target="_blank">Data Protection guidance.</a></p></div>
+    <p>Find out more about what to check before publishing your data openly in our <a href="https://standard.threesixtygiving.org/en/new-docs-style/guidance/data-protection/" target="_blank">Data Protection guidance.</a></p></div>

 ### About Data Quality Tool security
 The Data Quality Tool has been designed to support people preparing their 360Giving data, meaning the data inputted into it is in varying stages of readiness.